Mizunowork/quartz/docs/configuration.md

 The home page is the main web page of your Quartz.
 The content for the home page lives in `content/index.md`, to change it see [[authoring content|the authoring content guide]].

-Customization of the home page can be achieved by conditionally hiding or unhiding components; by passing in a boolean value to the `hideOnRoot:` options in `quartz.config.ts`.
+Customization of the home page can be achieved by conditionally hiding or unhiding components; by passing in a boolean value to the `hideOnRoot{:ts}` option for the components detailed in the `defaultContentPageLayout{:ts}` variable in `quartz.config.ts`.
 The components that support this feature are:

 - [[Backlinks]] are shown by default, to hide them the configuration looks like: `Component.Backlinks({ hideOnRoot: true }){:ts}`
 - [[Breadcrumbs]] are hidden by default, to unhide them the configuration looks like: `Component.Breadcrumbs({ hideOnRoot: false }){:ts}`
 - Date and reading time are shown by default, to hide them the configuration looks like: `Component.ContentMeta({ hideOnRoot: true }){:ts}`
+- [[Explorer]] is shown by default, to hide it the configuration looks like: `Component.Explorer({ hideOnRoot: true }){:ts}`

 A differnet method is used to configure the comment box on the home page, see [[Comments#Conditionally display comments|conditionally display comments]].